DannyDainton/node-hipchatbot/README.md

 # node-hipchatbot
-A very basic instructions for creating custom slash command intergrations in Hipchat using node.js.
+A very basic set of instructions for creating custom slash command intergrations in Hipchat using node.js.

 #### Install dependencies
 After cloning the files, Open up a command window in the cloned directory location and type the following: